DroidNinja/Android-FilePicker/README.md

-setMaxCount(int maxCount) | used to specify maximum count of media picks setActivityTheme(int theme)    | used to set theme for toolbar (must be an actionbar theme) setSelectedFiles(ArrayList<String> selectedPhotos)     | to show already selected items addVideoPicker()    | added video picker alongside images enableOrientation(boolean status)  | In case, if you want to disable orientation (*disabled by default*) showGifs(boolean status)    | to show gifs images in the picker showFolderView(boolean status)    | if you want to show folder type pick view, enable this. (*Enabled by default*)
+setMaxCount(int maxCount) | used to specify maximum count of media picks setActivityTheme(int theme)    | used to set theme for toolbar (must be an actionbar theme) setSelectedFiles(ArrayList<String> selectedPhotos)     | to show already selected items enableVideoPicker(boolean status)    | added video picker alongside images enableOrientation(boolean status)  | In case, if you want to disable orientation (*disabled by default*) showGifs(boolean status)    | to show gifs images in the picker showFolderView(boolean status)    | if you want to show folder type pick view, enable this. (*Enabled by default*)